|

 the very hard to comprehend, given current technologies,

-mystery of the presumed Malaysia plane disaster
+mystery of the presumed Malaysia plane disaster, it was

 very hard to savor the game with unimpeded concentration